As you continue to discover more about the benefits of using WordPress, you may occasionally come across references to the term blogroll.

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-You can display a featured links section on your sidebar or footer using the WordPress Link Manager plugin.
+You can display links on your sidebar or footer using the Link Manager plugin.

-Before the release of WP v3.5, Links were a built-in feature of the WordPress CMS.
-From version 3.5 onwards, the Links manager and blogroll sections were hidden by default in new WordPress installations …
+Before the release of version 3.5, Links were a core feature of the WordPress CMS.
+From v.3.5 onwards, the Links manager and blogroll sections were removed …

 Before …